Sweet PotatoShelf Life, Storage, and Spoilage Guide

 Wash sweet potatoes thoroughly under running water before peeling or cutting.

-Avoid cross-contamination by using separate cutting boards and utensils for raw produce and raw meat/poultry.
+Avoid cross-contamination by using separate cutting boards and utensils for raw sweet potatoes and other foods.

-Cook sweet potatoes to a safe internal temperature for consumption.
+Cook sweet potatoes to a safe internal temperature for desired doneness and texture.